 For the Couscous

 In a sauce pot filled with boiling salted water, cook couscous al dente, approximately 10 minutes.
 Drain couscous and toss with olive oil to prevent sticking.
+Mix in tomatoes and pesto.
 Allow to cool slightly.

 For the Rockfish